 direction due to the" twisting " of the foundation

-for assessing the quality of balancing mechanisms.
+Requirements for the balancing quality of rigid rotors.

 of rotor (mechanisms) balancing can be estimated in two ways.
 The